uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 Why do I need this `DataDirectory` object, you ask? `DataDirectory` provides a human-friendly interface for easily accessing your files.

+For example, `DataDirectory` can `ls` your project directory and print a nicely formatted file tree:
 ```
 >>> dd.ls()
 project_data/